epiforecasts/stanedit/README.md

 ## Example

-First we load a stan model and prepares it for editing using the functionality in this package.
+First we load a stan model and prepare it for editing using the functionality in this package.

 ``` r